pi-hole/docker-pi-hole/README.md

 ## Note on Capabilities

-[FTLDNS](https://docs.pi-hole.net/ftldns/in-depth/#linux-capabilities) expects to have the following capabilities available:
+Pi-hole's DNS core (FTL) expects to have the following capabilities available:

 - `CAP_NET_BIND_SERVICE`: Allows FTLDNS binding to TCP/UDP sockets below 1024 (specifically DNS service on port 53)
 - `CAP_NET_RAW`: use raw and packet sockets (needed for handling DHCPv6 requests, and verifying that an IP is not in use before leasing it)